adcondev/my-learning-notes/RED2000/NOTES.md

 - I will continue the Python API example.
 The idea is to create a skeleton for a friend to modify and use in her projects.
 Thus, Github Codespaces will be used for development and testing.
 I did a lot of tests with Docker containers and Codespaces.
 - I set up a container running PostgreSQL with a persistent volume.
 I created a simple FastAPI application with SQLModel to interact with the database.

+## 🗓️ **WEEK 13: TBD**

+**Period:** September 29 - October03, 2025

-- repaired my pc, it wasn't turning on.
-I had to replace the power supply unit.
+- Repaired my pc, it wasn't turning on.
 Due to a USB overcurrent issue, one of the ports was damaged.
+I did many tests, at the end i managed to enter BIOS and disable the faulty port.
+Now everything is working fine.
+- I will squeeze the Copilot premium request as i have half of them left, i have just one day to use them.
+For it, i will create a personal website with Hugo and its templates.
+I am thinking in a website that can be used as a portfolio, blog, docs and tutorials.
+- I checked cloud computing core concepts and AWS services.

 ---